-Running at 24 frames per second, the edges of each projected loop touched the images projected on either side, effectively producing a solid band of contiguous moving images that wrapped around the giant lampshade.
-The audience could walk freely through the space, between projectors and projection surface, as well as under and inside the cylindrical screen itself.
-Because I could not take the audience to the camps themselves, I wanted to bring the present-day camps to the audience.
+Running at 24 frames per second, the edges of each projected loop bordered the images projected on either side, effectively producing a solid band of contiguous moving images that wrapped around the giant ‘lampshade.’
+The audience walked freely through the space, between projectors and projection surface, as well as under and inside the cylindrical screen.

-Over the mechanical whirr of the running projectors, I played a looped audio recording of a 20-minute conversation I had with an elderly man who served as the sole attendant at the Chelmno camp memorial museum—essentially, an old single-room house staffed by a local volunteer.
-During this part of production, I was traveling without a translator, so I was unable to understand what my Polish host was saying, and he could not understand me.
-Our conversation about the artifacts that sat piled in cardboard boxes on the floor was recorded on mini-DV, and there is something in our failed efforts to communicate that struck me as important to this work.
+Over the mechanical whirr of the running projectors, I played a looped audio recording of a 20-minute conversation I had with a man who served as the sole attendant at the Chelmno camp memorial museum—essentially, an old single-room house staffed by a local volunteer.
+Since I was traveling without a translator during that part of production, I was unable to understand what the Polish man was saying, and he could not understand me.
+I recorded our conversation about the artifacts that sat piled in cardboard boxes on the floor, and believe that there was something significant to LANDMARKS in our failed efforts to communicate.

 - Shooting LANDMARKS.
 Spoons at the Chelmno Memorial Museum.
 Chelmno, Poland (2004).

 The concurrence of a fragmented conversation bereft of understanding is a critical aspect of LANDMARKS.
 It is a dynamic that is echoed in the architecture of the piece itself, insofar as the spherical structure prohibits the possibility of seeing all of the images at once.
-Instead, a simple truism applies: what one is able to see depends upon where one is standing.
-Yet, even while the audio precludes connectivity, and despite the frenetic subliminal pace of the camp-related images juxtaposed against the expansive shots of the neighboring landscape, the overall piece conjures an uncanny solemnity.
-Somehow the parts create a whole that is satisfyingly and appropriately unresolved.
+Instead, a simple truism applies: what one sees depends upon where one is standing.
+Yet, even while the audio precludes connectivity, and despite the frenetic pace of the camp-related images juxtaposed against the expansive shots of the neighboring landscape, the overall piece evokes an uncanniness: somehow the parts create a whole that is appropriately unresolved.